List of Case Closed characters: Joseph Meguire

-Inspector Joseph Meguire, known in Japan as Inspector Juzo Megure (目暮 十三警部, Megure Jūzō-keibu), is a veteran police officer in charge of most of Tokyo Metropolitan Police Department's Division 1 of the Criminal Investigation Section.
+Inspector Joseph Meguire, also officially known as Inspector Juzo Megure (目暮 十三警部, Megure Jūzō-keibu), is a veteran police officer in charge of most of Tokyo Metropolitan Police Department's Division 1 of the Criminal Investigation Section.
 He has worked with Jimmy Kudo, Jimmy's father Booker, and was even the boss of Richard Moore before the latter becoming a private detective.
 He always wears a hat, which hides an old scar that he got from a particular case twenty years ago that involved a woman named Midori, who later became his wife.
 He is named and modeled after the fictional detective cop Jules Maigret and his Japanese counterpart, Megure.

 Serena Sebastian

-Serena Sebastian, known in Japan as Sonoko Suzuki (鈴木 園子, Suzuki Sonoko), is Rachel Moore's best friend.
+Serena Sebastian, also officially known as Sonoko Suzuki (鈴木 園子, Suzuki Sonoko), is Rachel Moore's best friend.
 She has light brown hair and comes from a wealthy family with a high social status, although she does not flaunt this, preferring to be an outgoing social girl who chases after and flirts with attractive boys.
 She is a huge fan of the Kaito Kid.
 When Richard is unavailable, she is usually the person Conan knocks out and impersonates to solve cases instead, to which she sometimes thinks she too is a brilliant detective.
 In later chapters, she has a long-distance relationship with Makoto Kyogoku, a karate champion at Haido High School.

 Harley Hartwell

-Harley Hartwell, known in Japan as Heiji Hattori (服部 平次, Hattori Heiji), is a high school detective from Osaka and Jimmy Kudo's rival.
+Harley Hartwell, also officially known as Heiji Hattori (服部 平次, Hattori Heiji), is a high school detective from Osaka and Jimmy Kudo's rival.
 His intelligence is at par with that of Jimmy, which often leads to intense rivalry between them.
 He later becomes friends with Conan Edogawa after discovering his true identity as Jimmy.
 Although he tries to hide it, he often gets concerned for Jimmy's safety when dealing with the Black Organization and warns him to be careful.
 He has a relationship with Kazuha Toyama, his childhood friend and love interest.
 Harley speaks in a Kansai dialect and is also a master kendo fighter.
 His father Heizo Hartwell is the commissioner of the Osaka police department.

 When Anita could not be introduced as planned, the anime adaptation needed an interesting rival for Jimmy.
 So Aoyama created Harley to be another teenage detective whose personality clashes with Jimmy.
 Wanting the character to speak in a completely different manner, the author gave him a Kansai dialect; his editor at the time was from Osaka and supervised the dialect.
 Harley's dark skin tone provides yet another contrast from Jimmy.